Introduction

 This is a photo of a now defunct Franklin Motor Car Company from the first decade of 1900.
 Most will agree on two possabilities that these transport vehicles were known as paddy wagons.
 One is the large number of policemen who were of Irish descent and the second was because so many of it's customers were of Irish descent.
 Personally I believe it's a combination of the two.
 These specialized trucks were also called Black Marias (pronounced "mariahs"), piewagons, or Mother's Hearts.
 Mother's Hearts, because, tongue-in-cheek, it was said there was always "room for one more".

-As a man of Irish descent I enjoyedputting this page together.
-My Grandmother came to America when she was only seventeen years old.
+As a man of Irish descent, I enjoyed putting this page together.
+My Grandmother came to America on the RMS Lusitania's last complete voyage across the Atlantic before being sunk, she was only seventeen years old.
 I recall the family get togethers with Irish music always in the background.
 When I became a Policeman in the mid 80's many of the Irish traditions were still a daily part of the police community.
 Over the past twenty years they seemed to have dwindled away as the new mindset of policing has taken a front.
 Fortunately some of the traditions will always be with us.

-PIPES and DRUMS have been a part of the Police community since we began policing in America.
+PIPES and DRUMS and so much more have been a part of the Police community since we began policing in America.
 Today they are mostly seen at Police funerals or formal ceremonies.
-They represent several subjucts with the first is the history of Irishman in the starting of police departments in America.
-Cities is where this was most noticable however it was not restricted to just cities.
+They represent several historical monuments of Irishman in the beginning of police departments across America.
+American cities are where this was most noticeable Irish were, however it was not restricted to just cities.
 Where I work in Foxboro Mass. the first police Chief was Irish so the Irish employees at a local hat factory could be better dealt with when needed.

 Click tab below to visit "D.C.
 Police Pipes and Drums" Web site